manavsiddharthgupta/learn-javascript/Introduction to Javascript/03-How-javascript-works.md

 ### **Key Concepts :**

 **An Abstract Syntax Tree (AST)** is a hierarchical data structure that represents the structure of a program in a way that is independent of the programming language used to write the program.
 It is used by compilers, interpreters, and other tools to analyze and transform source code.
 The AST is a more abstract and concise representation of the source code, which makes it easier to reason about and manipulate.

+**ECMAScript** is a standard for scripting languages, and it is the specification that defines the syntax, semantics, and features of the JavaScript programming language.
+ECMAScript is maintained by the European Computer Manufacturers Association (ECMA).
+This standard is used by web browsers to implement the JavaScript language, and it is also used by other environments like Node.js for server-side JavaScript programming.
+ECMAScript provides a standardized way for developers to write JavaScript code that can be executed consistently across different platforms and environments.

 ---